MA Art + Research

 ARC students are also regularly invited to present their work to professionals in the art world.
-Visiting artists, critics and curators in 2016-17 included David Beattie, Mary Conlon, Damien Flood, Jennie Guy, Isobel Harbison, Emma Haugh, Alissa Kleist, Jaki Irvine, Sasha Litvinseva, Peter Maybury, Paul McAree, Gavin Murphy, Nathan O’Donnell, Marguerite O’Molloy, Matt Packer, Livia Paldi, Linda Shevlin, Lucy Steeds (Afterall publications), Kate Strain and Marysia Wieckiewicz-Carroll.
+Visiting artists, critics and curators in 2016-18 included Basic Space, David Beattie, Moran Been Noon, Catalyst Arts, Mary Conlon, Damien Flood, Jennie Guy, Isobel Harbison, Emma Haugh, Alissa Kleist, Jaki Irvine, Sasha Litvinseva, Peter Maybury, Paul McAree, Gavin Murphy, Nathan O’Donnell, Marguerite O’Molloy, Matt Packer, Livia Paldi, Sue Rainsford, Read That Image, Linda Shevlin, Lucy Steeds (Afterall publications), Kate Strain and Marysia Wieckiewicz-Carroll.

 What will I be doing?

 In year one (October - May), students participate in tutorials, group critiques, seminars and lectures.
 They also have an opportunity to collaborate with an external organisation.
 Previous projects have included exhibitions, performances and publications, such as ‘The Beholder’s Share’ (2015), ‘Statecraft’ (2016) and ‘ROSC: Fiction of the Contemporary’ (2017), at the Irish Museum of Modern Art and 'The Turf Depot' (2017) at the Oonagh Young Gallery.